jump-dev/ParametricOptInterface.jl/docs/src/Examples/example.md

 end
 ```

-Now, let's consider 3 `MathOptInterface.Parameter`.
+Now, let's consider 3 `MOI.Parameter`.
 Two of them, `y`, `z`, will be placed in the constraints and one, `w`, in the objective function.
 We'll start all three of them with a value equal to `0`:

 ```@example moi1
 w, cw = MOI.add_constrained_variable(optimizer, MOI.Parameter(0.0))